Michael Myers (Halloween): Characterization

-In 2005, a study was conducted by the Media Psychology Lab of California State University, Los Angeles on the psychological appeal of movie monsters—vampires, Freddy Krueger, Frankenstein's monster, Jason Voorhees, Godzilla, Chucky, King Kong, the Alien, and the shark from Jaws—which surveyed 1,166 people nationwide (United States), with ages ranging from 16 to 91.
+A study was conducted by California State University's Media Psychology Lab, on the psychological appeal of movie monsters—Vampires, Freddy Krueger, Frankenstein's monster, Jason Voorhees, Godzilla, Chucky, Hannibal Lecter, King Kong, and The Alien—which surveyed 1,166 people nationwide (United States), with ages ranging from 16 to 91.
 It was published in the Journal of Media Psychology.
-In the survey, Michael was considered the "embodiment of pure evil"; compared to the other characters, Michael Myers was rated the highest.
-Michael was characterized as lending to the understanding of insanity, being ranked second to Hannibal Lecter in this category; he also placed first as the character who shows audiences the "dark side of human nature".
+In the survey, Michael was considered to be the "embodiment of pure evil"; when compared to the other characters, Michael Myers was rated the highest.
+Michael was characterized lending to the understanding of insanity, being ranked second to Hannibal Lecter in this category; he also placed first as the character who shows audiences the "dark side of human nature".
 He was rated second in the category "monster enjoys killing" by the participants, and believed to have "superhuman strength".
 Michael was rated highest among the characters in the "monster is an outcast" category.

-John Carpenter, serving as an executive producer and creative consultant for the 2018 sequel to Halloween (1978), expressed his disagreement with Rob Zombie's portrayal of the character: "I thought that he took away the mystique of the story by explaining too much about [Michael Myers].
-I don't care about that.
-He's supposed to be a force of nature.
-He's supposed to be almost supernatural."
-Co-writer Danny McBride felt that previous sequels had made Michael less scary by giving him an inhuman level of invulnerability, preferring to humanize the character: "I think we're just trying to strip it down and just take it back to what was so good about the original...
-I want to be scared by something that I really think could happen.
-I think it's much more horrifying to be scared by someone standing in the shadows while you're taking the trash out as opposed to someone who can't be killed pursuing you."

-History of the mask

-In the documentary Halloween' Unmasked 2000 it is revealed that Michael almost had an entirely different face.
-The first mask considered was an Emmett Kelly clown mask that the crew had put frizzy red hair on.
-Ultimately, it was decided that the mask did not have the "creepy and unsettling atmosphere" they were looking for with Michael.
-The second mask considered was a modified James T. Kirk mask that had the eyes opened up and the skin painted white.
-After modification, this mask captured the blank and emotionless look they wanted.